DistributedComponents/discoberry-farm/README.md

 1. Copy `DNSTOK` from another pi in the farm:
    ```
-     $ scp discoberryNN.duckdns.org:~/discoberry-farm/DNSTOK .
+     $ scp discoberryNN.duckdns.org:~/discoberry-farm/DNSTOK $HOME/discoberry-farm/
    ```
-   If you're setting up any pi numbered 1 - 5, then `NN` should be in that range.
+   If you're setting up a pi numbered 1 - 5, then `NN` should be in that range.
-   If you're setting up any pi numbered 6 - 10, then `NN` should be in that range.
+   If you're setting up a pi numbered 6 - 10, then `NN` should be in that range.
    Next, make sure this pi is registered on [Duck DNS](https://www.duckdns.org/).
    Finally, install the crontab:
    ```